publiccodenet/about/README.md

 > [...] to enable public-purpose software and policy that is open and collaborative.

-This repository is meant to reflect the concept of the Foundation for Public Code and hold all information about it.
+The [About site](activities/documentation/index.md) is home to all of our staff information, decision-making rules and processes.
+It is our staff manual that can be developed collaboratively with the community and reused by everyone.

 It's `main` branch is the official ['source of truth'](GOVERNANCE.md) and central repository for all information about the Foundation for Public Code.

 [![pages-build-deployment](https://github.com/publiccodenet/about/actions/workflows/pages/pages-build-deployment/badge.svg)](https://github.com/publiccodenet/about/actions/workflows/pages/pages-build-deployment)